WordPress/gutenberg/docs/repository-management.md

 - In compliance with all relevant code review criteria.
 - Covered by sufficient tests, as necessary.
 - Vetted against all potential edge cases.
+- Reviewed by someone other than the original author.

 The final pull request merge decision is made by [Gutenberg core team members](https://github.com/orgs/WordPress/teams/gutenberg-core/members).